cedalo/streamsheets-documentation/docs/_sources/tutorials/examples.rst.txt

 To store data and retrieve information Streamsheets are able to connect to a :term:`MongoDB<Mongo>`. :ref:`Here<mongodb>` you can learn how to add a MongoDB to your current Streamsheets installation.

-Start connecting the MongoDB to your Streamsheets by setting up a MongoDB Connector in the :ref:`Administration<administration>`.Enter the URL (or if working with Mongo for Docker the container name) in the Host(s) field.
+Start connecting the MongoDB to your Streamsheets by setting up a MongoDB Connector.
+Enter the URL (or if working with Mongo for Docker the container name) in the Host(s) field.
 All other settings are optional.
 Streamsheets offers five Mongo specific functions within the :ref:`Function Wizard<functionwizard>`: :ref:`MONGO.STORE() <mongostore>`, :ref:`MONGO.COUNT() <mongocount>`, :ref:`MONGO.DELETE() <mongodelete>`, :ref:`MONGO.QUERY() <mongoquery>` and :ref:`MONGO.AGGREGATE() <mongoaggregate>`.
 Setup a Producer on top of the just created Connector and you are ready to go.